What are the Tenses in English Grammar?

 Future Continuous: I will be watching TV at night.

-Future Perfect: I will have watched TV before night 10 pm.
+Future Perfect: I will watch TV before night at 10 pm.

 Future Perfect Continuous: I will have been watching TV before my mom arrives.